The 7 Most Essential Characteristics of a Good Leader

 - Organizations with a strong culture of understanding and compassion are better able to attract, hire, and retain top talent.

-- Leaders might become too close personally with their direct reports, hindering their ability to make difficult decisions, like passing someone for promotion.
+- Leaders might become too close personally with their direct reports, hindering their ability to make difficult decisions, like passing someone for a promotion.
+Again, good leaders learn to be “compassionate witnesses” to their employees’ personal challenges, without becoming too enmeshed.

 - Excessively investing in the emotional needs of others can also be draining, and this can create undue stress for the empathetic leader.

 Strong communication skills are a critical competency in the toolkit of an effective leader.
 This skill enables great leaders to convey ideas, visions, and strategies, while at the same time building a shared sense of community and purpose on the team.
-In particular, listening — a critical communication subskill — helps strong leaders accept and incorporate input from colleagues to improve their performance as a whole.
+How a leader says something can be almost as important as what they say, because the most engaged employees will be able to easily discern their level of authenticity.
+Pairing the Empathy leadership quality with a focus on improved communication can be a powerfully effective combination.
+When a leader’s words demonstrate that they have heard and evaluated what others have communicated, their team is more likely to listen and follow.

 - Employees don’t want to feel like simply a number or a cog.
 Strong communication ensures that they are heard, making them feel like a valued part of the team.